6thfdwp/learning-thoughts/notes/Algorithm.md

 - How many items?
 If it's more than hundreds, consider `nlog(n)`, e.g heapsort, quicksort, mergesort
 - Duplicate keys?
-Do we need stable sort, i.e same keys remain original position before sorted
+Do we need stable sort, i.e same keys remain original relative position before sorted

 - What do we know about Data
 partially sorted: `insertion sort` would be better